-The physicist studies and analyzes the
+The physicist studies and analyzes the properties and

 interactions of matter and energy with roller coasters.